Dark-Knight499/Hacker-s-Club/README.md

-## Not just doing tech for placements or getting better than others
+## Not Just Doing Tech for Placements or Competing with Others

--> Doing tech for fun.

--> Unleash Creativity.

--> Sharing your fun projects with each other.
+- **Doing Tech for Fun**
+- **Unleashing Creativity**
+- **Sharing Fun Projects with Each Other**

--> Fostering Open Source Culture
+- **Fostering Open Source Culture**
-    -> sharing projects and collaborating on them
+  - Sharing projects and collaborating on them
-    -> Doing open source together
+  - Contributing to open source together

--> Help each other in their tech journey
-    -> Making Resources of various domains available -> People also sharing experinces about their development journey in their domain -> Help solve errors

-  -> Exploring new Teritories

-### Plan to build a community that would had made my and people like mine life easier
+- **Helping Each Other on Their Tech Journey**
+  - Making resources available across various domains
+  - Sharing experiences about development journeys in different fields
+  - Helping solve errors
+- **Exploring New Territories**

+### Plan to Build a Community That Would Have Made My Life—and the Lives of Others Like Me—Easier